The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Application of the Model to Hluhluwe-iMfolozi

 \subsection{The Diffusion Coefficient, $\lambda$}

-No information would appear to be available on the diffusion rates of either {\em G. brevipalpis} or {\em G. austeni}, whatsoever.
-The most comprehensive set of measurements are probably those for {\em G. morsitans} recorded by {\sc Jackson} \cite{Jackson1} (reported in {\sc Rogers} \cite{Rogers1}).
-The rate at which {\em G. morsitans} dispersed in {\em G. swynnertoni} habitat was found to be a consistant 0.153 km$^2$day$^{-1}$ if the initial stages of the experiment are omitted.
+No information, whatsoever, would appear to be available on the diffusion rates of either {\em G. brevipalpis} or {\em G. austeni}.
+The most comprehensive set of measurements are probably those for {\em G. morsitans}, recorded by {\sc Jackson} \cite{Jackson1} (reported in {\sc Rogers} \cite{Rogers1}).
+The rate at which {\em G. morsitans} dispersed in {\em G. swynnertoni} habitat was found to be a consistant 0.153 $\mathrm{km}^2$ $\mathrm{day}^{-1}$, so long as the initial stages of the experiment are omitted.
 Other work, mostly by the same author (also summarised in {\sc Rogers} \cite{Rogers1}), suggests {\em G. morsitans} was possibly uncomfortable in {\em G. swynnertoni} habitat.
-The very low end of the {\em G. morsitans} range would appear to be about 0.04 km$^2$day$^{-1}$.
-The point is that different habitats can have different coefficients, as do different species, and one would imagine temperature plays a role.
+The very low end of the {\em G. morsitans} range would appear to be about 0.04 $\mathrm{km}^2$ $\mathrm{day}^{-1}$.
+The point is that different habitats can have different coefficients, as do different species, and one would imagine temperature plays a role. {\em G. brevipalpis} and {\em G. austeni} are profoundly different species to {\em G. morsitans}, in both size and habitat. {\em G. morsitans} is of an intermediate size, while {\em G. brevipalpis} is one of the largest flies known. {\em G. austeni} is the smallest of the tsetse flies. {\em G. brevipalpis} and {\em G. austeni} are both forest-dwelling, whereas {\em G. morsitans} is a savannah species.

-{\em G. brevipalpis} and {\em G. austeni} are profoundly different species to {\em G. morsitans}, in both size and habitat. {\em G. morsitans} is of an intermediate size, while {\em G. brevipalpis} is one of the largest flies known. {\em G. austeni} is the smallest of the tsetse flies. {\em G. brevipalpis} and {\em G. austeni} are both forest--dwelling, whereas {\em G. morsitans} is a savannah species.
-Under such circumstances one is required to be more resourceful.
+The lack of known parameters need not necessarily be cause for despair.
+Worst-case values are sought and such values are readily deduced from Figure \ref{risk}.
 The premise of this work is that the reserve is a problem, that it is the cause of unusually high tsetse numbers in the adjacent agricultural areas.
-Indeed, the difference in habitat which is visibly discernable in satellite images and the tsetse risk map, Figure \ref{brevipalpisProbability}, certainly are suggestive of a reserve with a zone of influence in the case of a very habitat--specific {\em G. brevipalpis}.
-The distribution of {\em G. austeni} (Figure \ref{austeniProbability}) is less well understood.
-In the case of {\em G. austeni} it is arguable whether a likely zone of influence can be detected.
-(There appear to be areas of good {\em G. austeni} habitat outside the reserve.)
-An haven with a zone of influence is nevertheless a premise on which to proceed and one might speculate a smaller range i.e. a lower `diffusion' rate, as a point of departure, due to the small size of this fly.
+Indeed, the difference in habitat, visibly discernable in satellite images, and Figure \ref{risk} are certainly suggestive of a haven with a zone of influence, in the case of a very habitat-specific {\em G. brevipalpis}.
+The distribution of {\em G. austeni} is less well understood as there appear to be areas of good {\em G. austeni} habitat outside the reserve.
+It is arguable whether an analogous, likely zone of influence can be detected about the reserve; that is until one casts one's eyes on the St. Lucia region, to the east, for corroboration.